-Authors should keep a copy of the original manuscript and all accompanying illustrative matter, as well as a copy of the edited manuscript and corrected galleys.
+Authors should keep a copy of the original manuscript and all accompanying illustrative matter, as well as a copy of the edited manuscript and corrected galleys until the issue is published.

 STRUCTURE OF THE TEXT

 Begin with a concise, informative title, followed by the full names of all authors (without academic degrees), brief names of the institutions with which they are affiliated, along with the city and state in which they are located.
 Write an informative abstract containing 100-250 words.